jaredkunz/MLprojectsRlang/README.md

 ```

-Answer to Exercise Part Two might look like this type of visual:
+Answer to **Exercise Part Two** might look like this type of visual (see below the visual for explanation):

 ![image](https://user-images.githubusercontent.com/27638043/173225211-a4750a4a-b8bc-4636-bb9c-40d5c62fc3ce.png)

+**Laplacedot** looks way out-of-bounds and not valid

+**rbfdot** may be a better choice as it shows more support vectors and higher accuracy, but per my education anything in the 90% or above is suspect and needs heavy scrutiny

+**splinedot** has higher accuracy but fewer support vectors

+It appears the sweet spot is using **vanilladot**, **anovadot** or maybe **polydot** but you get fewer support vectors with polydot

+**tanhdot** you get much less accuracy and fewer support vectors, yet that doesn't mean it's not a possible option to explore as well